Issue tracker

 Time to first insight~60 secondsN/A (execution tool, not a discovery tool)

-Output typeRecommendations with specs and agent tasksIssues, projects, cycles, and roadmap views
+Output typeRanked recommendations with evidence trailsIssues, projects, cycles, and roadmap views

-AI capabilitiesFull pipeline: extraction, synthesis, recommendations, projectionsAI-assisted issue creation, triage, and auto-labeling
+AI capabilitiesFull pipeline: extraction, synthesis, recommendationsAI-assisted issue creation, triage, and auto-labeling

 Best forPMs and founders who need to decide what to buildEngineering teams that need fast, beautiful issue tracking